Magnitude meets persistence. Homology theories for filtered simplicial sets: Simplicial complexes and simplicial sets

 for all $0\leq i \leq n$, that satisfy certain compatibility conditions, see \cite[Def.\ 1.1]{C71}.

 The geometric realisation functor gives a canonical way to associate a topological space to a simplicial complex or set.
-For this, one chooses a topological model for $n$-simplices, namely the standard $n$-simplex $\Delta^n$, and then proceeds to glue together standard simplices using the face and boundary maps.
+For this, one first chooses a topological model for $n$-simplices, namely the standard $n$-simplex $\Delta^n$: \begin{definition} The \define{standard $n$-simplex} is the subset of Euclidean space